matthutchinson/acts_as_textcaptcha/README.md

 With `"a"` set to an array of answers as MD5 checksums of the lower-cased strings.
 The `api_key` option is ignored if `api_endpoint` is set.

+### Toggling TextCaptcha

+You can toggle textcaptcha on/off by overriding the `perform_textcaptcha?` method in your model.
+If it returns false, no questions will be fetched from the web service and captcha validation is disabled.

+This is useful for writing your own logic to toggle spam protection on or off e.g. for logged in users.
+By default the `perform_textcaptcha?` method checks if the object is a new (unsaved) record.

+So by default spam protection is __only__ enabled for creating new records (not updating).
+Here is a typical example showing how to overwrite the `perform_textcaptcha?` method, while maintaining the new record check.

+    class Comment < ApplicationRecord
+      acts_as_textcaptcha :api_key => 'TEXTCAPTCHA_API_IDENTITY'

+      def perform_textcaptcha?
+        super && user.admin?
+      end
+    end

 ## Translations